 As I already explained there, logs are needed.

 I doubt that this issue is specific to Replicant.
 The same error should also happen with LineageOS/CyanogenMod, unless they have a fix for this in a later version after 13.0 which would be good to know.

-#6 Updated by A. S. almost 2 years ago
+#6 Updated by A. S. about 2 years ago

 So is this issue the same as the issue reported in the forum?
 Does the same error happen?